-Over 50 million Americans suffer from allergies and 24 million deal with asthma.
-So in May, we're calling out sneezes so you can call in the Experts, for FREE.
+Over 40 million Americans live with allergies and 24 million deal with asthma.
+So in May, we want to help you stop the sneezes for FREE.
 Call Service Experts Heating & Air Conditioning ASAP to get a FREE home air quality and comfort analysis at 305-440-1505 or schedule your appointment online

 .
 Your no-charge air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Discover more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional recommendations from Service Experts Heating & Air Conditioning:
+Here are some more tips from Service Experts Heating & Air Conditioning:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you feel like your allergies are pretty minimal, people are often shocked by the nearly sudden change in how they feel after moving to a HEPA air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you feel like your allergies are pretty mild, people are often surprised by the nearly sudden change in how they feel after moving to a HEPA air filtration system.

-If you still aren’t confident that such a high-efficiency air filtration system is a good fit for your home, there are a multitude of options to choose from when it comes to bettering your home’s air quality.
+If you still aren’t confident that such a high-grade air filtration system is a good fit for your home, there are a multitude of options to choose from when it comes to improving your home’s air quality.
 Below are a few air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

-Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These UV lights help eliminate germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
-According to research, one in five people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
+Germicidal UV Light System is quite the mouthful to say germ killer.
+These products help eliminate germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
+According to research, one in five people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
 Buying a UV light system helps to kill off these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in a matter of days.
-On the flip side, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.
+Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
+On the flip side, too much humidity can prompt the growth of dust mites and microbes, making your allergy symptoms even worse.